chsasank/chsasank.github.io/_posts/2017-01-23-lua-c-wrapping.md

 Now, you should be able to wrap any C library by writing a lua wrapper.
 We still have some caveats:

-1. We will have to write a wrapping function for each of the functions in your C library.
+1. We will have to write a wrapping function for each of the functions in your C library to 'parse' the arguments(`luaL_checknumber` etc.).
 This is repetitive and can be a potential source for bugs.
 2. C doesn't have classes.
 What if your library is in C++?
 You cannot easily wrap classes like above.
 You will have to mess with metatables and so on.

 A solution to both of these is to use [Swig](http://www.swig.org/).
 Swig allows you to wrap C/C++ classes/functions into many languages like python, lua, java quite easily.
 In a later post, we will see how to use swig and wrap a simple library.